pism/pism/doc/sphinx/manual/modeling-dynamics.rst

 viscosity form so that `\sigma_{ij}' = e^{-1/n}\, 2\, \nu(D,T,\omega,P,d)\, D_{ij}.`

-Options :opt:`-sia_n` and :opt:`-ssa_n` set the exponent when a single-power flow law is used (see Table :numref:`tab-flowlaw`).
+Options :opt:`-sia_n` and :opt:`-ssa_n` set the exponent when a single-power flow law is used (see :numref:`tab-flowlaw`).
 Simply changing to a different value from the default `n=3` is not recommended without a corresponding change to the enhancement factor, however.
 This is because the coefficient and the power are non-trivially linked when a power law is fit to experimental data :cite:`CuffeyPaterson`, :cite:`PatersonBudd`.